✽ For Wall Clocks Produced by Vitra

 Rotate the green dial clockwise to make sure the hands are clearing each other at all points on your clock.
 Inspect this at an angle.
 You may need to slightly bend the minute hand slightly upwards on both ends to for it to clear the hour hand and the second hand slightly upwards to clear the minute hand.
 Both hands are bendable for this reason.
 If the hands touch at any point, it will cause your clock to run slow.

-Insert a new AA battery (we prefer Duracell).
+Insert a new AA battery.
+We recommend Energizer Ultimate Lithium which are leakproof and should last x4 longer than alkaline (do not use a rechargeable version).
+We also like Duracell alkaline.
 Angle the battery in as shown, pressing into the negative end, and then press the positive side down.
 If you find your clock is running slow a few days later, replace the battery and check Step 17.
 If it still runs slow, check Step 15.

 Replacement Quartz Movements